 As we always say, trip insurance is not the right choice for every traveler.
-Most of you may not consider a travel insurance plan for a small weekend trip, which can make sense if your investment in the trip is on the smaller side.
+Most of you may not consider a weekend travel insurance plan for a short trip or vacation, which can make sense if your investment in the trip is on the smaller side.
 In other cases, the details of your weekend trip may make finding the right plan very beneficial.

 A Quick Guide to Needing Weekend Trip Insurance

 - Are you traveling 100-150 miles from home?

 - Are you renting a house or a car?

 - Are you attending an event with prepaid tickets?

 - Are you taking part in an activity that may cause an injury?